Sol1du2/Eve/readme.md

 - GET: Returns the data (to/from emails, subject and body) of a saved e-mail.
 - GET_STATUS: Returns the status of a saved e-mail (Sending, Sent, Failed, Gave up).
 - POST: Saves an e-mail to the server, which sends it via SMTP.
+The client will pool the server every 10 seconds for the status until, either the E-mail is sent successfully, or the server gives up after too many failed attempts.
 - DELETE: Removes an e-mail from the server.

 ## Assumptions/Decisions